Polycons

 Question or comments about the web page should be directed to polyhedra@bigfoot.com.

-The generation of OFF, VRML, and Live3D files was done with Antiprism.
+The generation of OFF and VRML files was done with Antiprism.
 The Hedron application by Jim McNeill was used to generate VRML Switch files.

 History: